 Other Business.
-Revenues from the Fiber-based Products business increased \$0.7 million, or 23%, to \$3.7 million in the first quarter of 2010 from \$3.0 million in the first quarter of 2009 primarily due to higher sales of BiodacTM, our line of biodegradable granular products.
+Revenues from the Fiber-based Products business increased \$0.1 million, or 2%, to \$2.2 million in the second quarter of 2010 from \$2.1 million in the second quarter of 2009.

-The following table presents revenues at the Papermaking Systems segment by product line, the changes in revenues by product line between the first quarters of 2010 and 2009, and the changes in revenues by product line between the first quarters of 2010 and 2009 excluding the effect of currency translation.
-The presentation of the changes in revenues by product line excluding the effect of currency translation is a non-GAAP (generally accepted accounting principles) measure.
+The following table presents revenues at the Papermaking Systems segment by product line, the changes in revenues by product line between the second quarters of 2010 and 2009, and the changes in revenues by product line between the second quarters of 2010 and 2009 excluding the effect of currency translation.
+The increase excluding the effect of currency translation represents the increase resulting from the conversion of the current period amounts in local currency translated into U.S. dollars using the prior period exchange rates compared to the prior period amounts in U.S. dollars.
+The presentation of the changes in revenues by product line effect of currency translation is a non-GAAP measure.
 We believe this non-GAAP measure helps investors gain a better understanding of our underlying operations, consistent with how our management measures and forecasts our performance, especially when comparing such results to prior periods.
 This non-GAAP measure should not be considered superior to or a substitute for the corresponding GAAP measure.